brianspiering/word-embeddings-workshop/README.md

 Using neural networks, mappings can be created between words (strings) and vectors (arrays of floats) which can then be used to boost the performance of tasks such as sentiment analysis.

-This workshop will give a technical introduction to several word embedding algorithms: word2vec, GloVe, and doc2vec.
+This workshop will give a technical introduction to several word embedding algorithms: word2vec and doc2vec.
 After developing an understanding of the algorihms, you will have a chance to try them out on different text datasets.

 About Brian
 -----